Code-the-Dream-School/node-essentials/assignments/assignment5-sqlintro.md

 ```
 The above assumes you have Postgres 17 -- adjust the number as needed.

+You should see messages that tables were created.
+This creates the schema for the production database.

 #### d.
 Create Database Tables in the Test Database

-You should see messages that tables were created.
-This creates the schema for the production database, but you also need a test database.
-This is used for the assignment TDD, and also for your automated testing assignment in a later week.
+You also need to create the schema for your test database.
+This is used for the assignment TDD and also for your automated testing assignment in a later week.
 The `psql` command is the same as the above, but you use the value of the `TEST_DATABASE_URL` from your `.env` file.

 ### 2. Database Connection Implementation